zeroc-ice/ice/cpp/README.md

  - `SIGN_CERTIFICATE` to your Authenticode certificate
  - `SIGN_PASSWORD` to the certificate password

+### Build Using Visual Studio

+Open the Visual Studio solution that correspond to the Visual Studio version you are using.

+ - For Visual Studio 2017 use [msbuild/ice.v141.sln](./msbuild/ice.v141.sln)
+ - For Visual Studio 2015 use [msbuild/ice.v140.sln](./msbuild/ice.v140.sln)
+ - For Visual Studio 2013 use [msbuild/ice.v120.sln](./msbuild/ice.v120.sln)
+ - For Visual Studio 2010 use [msbuild/ice.v100.sln](./msbuild/ice.v100.sln)

+Restore the solution NuGet packages using the NuGet package manager, if the automatic download of packages during build is enabled in Visual Studio that will be automatic.

+Using the configuration manager choose the platform and configuration you want to build.

+The solution provide a project for each Ice component and each component can be build separatelly, when you build a component its dependencies will be automatically build.

+For Visual Studio 2017 and Visual Studio 2015 the solutions organize the projects in two solution folders C++11 and C++98 corresponding to the C++11 and C++98 mappings, if you want to build all the C++11 mapping components you can build the C++11 solution folder likewise if you want to build all the C++98 mapping components you can build the C++98 solution folder.

+For Visual Studio 2013 and Visual Studio 2010 there is no separate solution folders because only the C++98 mapping is supported with these compilers.

+The test suite is build using separate Visual Studio Solutions:

+ - Ice Test Suite for Visual Studio 2017, Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.test.sln](./msbuild/ice.test.sln)
+ - Ice Test Suite for Visual Studio 2010 [msbuild/ice.test.v100.sln](./msbuild/ice.test.v100.sln)
+ - Ice OpenSSL Test Suite for Visual Studio 2015 and Visual Studio 2013 [msbuild/ice.openssl.test.sln](./msbuild/ice.openssl.test.sln)

+The solution provide a separate project for each test component, the `Cpp11-Release` and `Cpp11-Debug` build configurations are setup to use the C++11 mapping in release and debug mode respectively and are only supported with Visual Studio 2017 and Visual Studio 2015.
+The `Release` and `Debug` build configurations are setup to use the C++98 mapping in release and debug mode respectively.

+The building of the test uses by default the local source build, and you must have build the Ice source with the same platform and configuration than you are attemping to build the tests.

+For example to build the `Cpp11-Release/x64` tests you must have build first the C++11 mapping using `Release/x64`.

+It is also possible to build the tests using a C++ binary distribution, to do that you must set `ICE_BIN_DIST` environment variable to `all` before starting Visual Studio.

+Then launch Visual Studio and open the desired test solution, you must now use NuGet package manager to restore the NuGet packages, and the build will use Ice NuGet packages instead of your local source build.

 ## Building Ice for Universal Windows (UWP)

+### Build Using MSBuild

 The steps are the same as for Building Ice for Windows above, except you must also use a `UWP` target.